jeringeorge98/TestAssignmentEnefit/README.md

 ## Implementation Status

-✅ **Completed**: All functional use cases specified in the assignment have been successfully implemented
+ **Completed**: All functional use cases specified in the assignment have been successfully implemented

-⏳ **Pending**: The above enhancements are planned for future development phases
+---
+## Thanks and Acknowledgment:

+I would like to thank Enefit for providing me the oppurtunity to display my skills this has been a wonderful experience with learning how to apply my skills and I am glad I got that oppurtunity.Thank You